jrenaud90/TidalPy/README.md

 * **MacOS-Latest**: *Installation & tests passed.*
 * **Ubuntu-Latest**: *Installation & tests passed.*

-### Simple Installation
+## Basic Installation

-As simple as ensuring 64-bit [Python 3.8+](https://www.python.org/) is installed on your system and performing the following in a terminal:
+Installing TidalPy is ass simple as ensuring 64-bit [Python 3.8+](https://www.python.org/) is installed on your system and performing the following in a terminal:

 `pip install TidalPy`

 _TidalPy can not currently be installed via `conda install`._

-### Accessing Jupyter Notebooks
+## Accessing Jupyter Notebooks
-There are several jupyter notebooks with TidalPy demos found in the /Demos/ folder.
+There are several jupyter notebooks with TidalPy demos found in the /Demos/ folder of this repository.
 In order to access these you will need to make sure you install Jupyter and a few related packages:

 `pip install ipympl ipython ipywidgets jupyter`